isaacdpierce/React-Grider-2/NOTES.md

 - ** RECOMMENDED to name reducer files with reducer in the title - reducer_books.js
 - Must be exported - export default function() { ... }
 - Any file that imports the created reducer will have access to it
+- ALL reducers get 2 arguments the current state and action (state, action)
+- the state arguement is not the application state it is only the state the present reducer is responsible for
+- reducers are only ever called when an action occurs
+- most Redux reducers are set up with Javascript switch statements

 2 step Process:
 1) create reducer